The Danish Girl (film): Post-production

 Post-production ended in September 2015.
-According to composer, Alexandre Desplat, post-production was very fast, with the film being cut as Desplat was writing the score, which was recorded only a week prior to the film's premiere at the Venice Film Festival.
+According to composer Alexandre Desplat, post-production was very fast, with the film being cut as Desplat was writing the score, which was recorded only a week prior to the film's premiere at the Venice Film Festival.

 Hooper revealed to Indiewire and After Ellen that the film's ending is different from the novel (in which Gerda and Hans stay together) and real life (Gerda and Lili were not together in Lili's final days), and he de-emphasized the importance of the Hans storyline because he did not want to feel that there was a love possibility for Gerda with Hans that could in any way rival Lili.
-He wanted it to be ambiguous whether it would turn into a love affair, rather than a friendship, because he saw Lili and Gerda as the loves of each other's lives.
+He wanted it to be ambiguous whether it would turn into a love affair, rather than a friendship because he saw Lili and Gerda as the loves of each other's lives.
 He took the script in that direction to protect the importance of their relationship.

 In an interview with MTV International, Vikander revealed that two scenes featuring Amber Heard dancing were cut from the film, as well as stating the first cut for the film was over 2 hours.

+Music

 Release

 On 4 March 2015, Focus Features set the film for a limited release on 27 November 2015.
 The film had its world premiere at the 72nd Venice Film Festival on 5 September 2015.
-Universal Pictures handled distribution in other territories outside the U.S., with a release on 1 January 2016, in the United Kingdom.
+Universal Pictures handled distribution in other territories outside the U.S., with a release on 1 January 2016 in the United Kingdom.